Quantcast

 RELATED

-OK.
-While I am totally aware of what cuffing season is (I even wrote a couple of pieces on it that you can check out here and here), I've gotta admit that I cracked up when I saw someone post an entire cuffing-related schedule.
+Okay, while I am totally aware of what cuffing season is (I even wrote a couple of pieces on it that you can check out here and here), I've gotta admit that I cracked up when I saw someone post an entire cuffing-related schedule.

-As you can clearly see, we've already passed by the "scouting" portion of the program.
+As you can clearly see, we've already passed the "scouting" portion of the program.
 Apparently, we are now in the "drafting" part.
 Anyway, as I was sharing this data with a male friend of mine, he went on and on about how important it really and truly is to have a "cuddle buddy" during the fall and winter seasons.
 "It's not even really about sex," he said.
 "You just want to curl up under someone with some wine and a blanket and watch some movies all day on the couch."
 Uh-huh.
 I've known this guy long enough to know that he doesn't just want to cuddle; however, his statement is what inspired me to write this article.

 Cuddling.
 Have you ever stopped to think what that word actually means?
 When you cuddle with someone, oftentimes, you are giving them an extended and affectionate hug.
 When you cuddle with someone, you are embracing them to show love and/or warmth and care.
 When you cuddle with someone, you are expressing that you want to experience a relaxed sense of intimacy with them.
 Cuddling is precious.
 And it really is such a perfect physical act for the fall season.
 Not only that but it comes with some solid science-based reasons for why all of us should be doing it.

-So, whether you are already booed up for the fall or you're still scouting some potentials to "cuff", here are eight reasons why cuddling is one of the best things that you can do as we prepare to enter into my favorite season of the year — autumn.
+So, whether you are already booed up for the fall or you're still scouting some potentials to "cuff," here are eight reasons why cuddling is one of the best things that you can do as we prepare to enter into my favorite season of the year — autumn.

 1. Cuddling Reduces Your Stress Levels